 Also, investigate your State's guarantees (if any) of annuity contracts.
 Invest no more than what is guaranteed by the State, if you really want a safe investment.

 Note that many whole life insurance contracts can be converted to annuities once you retire.
 You can flip the entire contract around so you are betting on long life - instead of short.
-I suppose I might think about converting one of my policies this way.
+I suppose I might think about converting one of my policies this way - so that in addition to Social Security, I have a second source of guaranteed income for life.
 But having cash does provide a lot more flexibility.